ethereum/consensus-specs/specs/_features/eip6110/light-client/full-node.md

-# Deneb Light Client -- Full Node
+# EIP-6110 Light Client -- Full Node

 **Notice**: This document is a work-in-progress for researchers and implementers.